The

 Compliance with the Roche Supplier Code of Conduct is assessed through Roche’s Supplier Sustainability Assurance Visit (SSAV) program.
 The Roche Supplier Code of Conduct includes the Pharmaceutical Supply Chain Initiative (PSCI) Principles and uses the PSCI audit program and tools as the foundation for the Roche SSAV program.
 Key aspects of the PSCI Principles are depicted below.

-Roche partners with a third party service provider to perform audits of supplier compliance with our Roche Supplier Code of Conduct.
-The process is depicted below and involves close coordination between Roche, the supplier, and our third party audit service provider.
+The SSAVs are performed by a third party service provider that has been included in the list of accepted audit service providers in accordance with the PSCI protocol.
+The process is depicted below and involves close coordination between Roche, the supplier and our third party audit service provider.

-In 2022 we conducted 51 Supplier Sustainability Assurance Visits and 40 Safety, Health and Environment (SHE) audits of contract manufacturers worldwide.
+In 2023 we conducted 69 sustainability audits (Supplier Sustainability Assurance Visits) and 37 Safety, Health and Environment (SHE) audits of contract manufacturers worldwide.
+The 2023 Roche SSAV Progam KPIs are presented

 In addition to SSAV and SHE, Roche conducts other audits to ensure that our suppliers are best positioned to help us deliver what patients need next.
 These include, but are not limited to, quality and information technology (IT) audits to ensure effective cybersecurity.